 Apple nutrition facts

-- Carbohydrates in apples come from sugars, but they won’t cause spikes in your blood sugar levels.
+- Carbs: 25 grams.
+Carbohydrates in apples come from sugars, but they won’t cause spikes in your blood sugar levels.
 Despite having a considerably high amount, carbs in apples are good carbs.

-- The insoluble fiber in apples adds bulk to the stool, helping move frood quickly through the digestive system.
+- Fiber: 4 grams.
+The insoluble fiber in apples adds bulk to the stool, helping move food quickly through the digestive system.

 A simple fruit that we come by almost every day, apples are one of the healthiest snacks out there.
 Plus, they taste amazing!
 The nutrition facts may not show it clearly, but what’s more about apples is that they lower the risk of diabetes, support good gut bacteria, are good for the bones, get in the way of mental decline, and maintain healthy skin.